Call us at

 Tailored Therapy Plans for SPD Kids

 Customized therapy plans play a crucial role in therapeutic interventions for children with sensory processing disorder (SPD).
 These plans address specific sensory needs and challenges, providing personalized care targeting each child’s distinct sensory profile.
-Children can better process and respond to sensory information by integrating sensory integration techniques.
+By integrating children’s processes and responses to sensory information,

 Environmental modifications, another aspect of customized therapy plans, help create supportive surroundings for SPD children.
 In addition, sensory diet strategies, which involve a series of planned, structured activities scheduled throughout the day, aid in maintaining an ideal level of arousal and sensory integration.